Pungyeon/clean-go-article/proposal.md

 In the next section, we will talk about interfaces, but let's take a short moment to talk about the difference between interfaces and closures.
 The problems that interfaces solve, definitely  overlap with the problems solved by closures.
 The implementation of interfaces in Go makes the distinction of when to use one or the other, somewhat difficult at times.
 Usually, whether an interface or a closure is used, is not really of importance and whichever solves the problem in the simplest manner, is the right choice.
 Typically, closures will be simpler to implement, if the operation is simple by nature.
 However, as soon as the logic contained within a closure becomes complex, one should strongly consider using an interface instead.

 // TODO : Still not particularly happy the ending of this chapter, still seems unfinished

+// TODO : I think that it would be really nice to show how to do function chaining in this manner, using closures.

 Dave Cheney has an excellent write up on this topic, and a talk on the same topic: